Codecademy/docs/content/java/concepts/errors/terms/invalidclassexception/invalidclassexception.md

 ---
-Title: 'InvalidClassException'
+Title: "InvalidClassException"
-Description: 'Occurs when the Serialization runtime detects a problem with a class.'
+Description: "Occurs when the Serialization runtime detects a problem with a class."
 Subjects:
-  - 'Code Foundations'
+  - "Code Foundations"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Errors'
+  - "Errors"
-  - 'Error Handling'
+  - "Error Handling"
-  - 'Exceptions'
+  - "Exceptions"
-  - 'Debugging'
+  - "Debugging"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`InvalidClassException`** occurs when the Serialization runtime detects a problem with a [class](https://www.codecademy.com/resources/docs/java/classes).
 The problem can be one of the following: